 Genetic and Genomic Analysis of Primary Human Chondrocytes

 Osteoarthritis (OA) is a common, degenerative joint disease characterized by the gradual breakdown of the cartilage in the joints.
-Despite osteoarthritis affecting over 250 million individuals, the lack of a comprehensive mechanistic understanding of the disease has greatly hindered the development of adequate treatment options.
-To address this, we generated RNA-seq, Hi-C, and ATAC-seq data in primary human chondrocytes treated with either PBS as control or a fibronectin fragment (FN7-10) to model the OA chondrocyte phenotype.
-We mapped expression quantitative trait loci and performed colocalization with OA GWAS data to identify putative OA risk genes.
-Intersection with ATAC-seq and Hi-C data supported these genes and provided insight into mechanism.
-This study revealed 16 putative osteoarthritis risk genes, 13 of which have not been identified in prior chondrocyte eQTL studies.
+Despite osteoarthritis affecting over 500 million individuals, the lack of a comprehensive mechanistic understanding of the disease has greatly hindered the development of adequate treatment options.
+To address this, we generated RNA-seq, Hi-C, and ATAC-seq data in primary human chondrocytes treated with either PBS as resting or a fibronectin fragment (FN-f) to model the OA chondrocyte phenotype.
+We mapped expression quantitative trait loci and splicing quantitative trait loci, and performed colocalization with OA GWAS data to identify putative OA risk genes.
+Integration of ATAC-seq and Hi-C data provided insights into the regulatory mechanisms.
+This study revealed both expression-based and splicing-based OA risk genes, several of which had not been previously identified in chondrocyte studies.